cardano-scaling/hydra/docs/docs/configuration.md

 > Note: It is important to note that any **outputs** of a blueprint transaction will not be considered, only inputs are used to commit funds to the `Head`. `hydra-node` will also **ignore** any minting or burning specified in the blueprint transaction.

-You can take a look at the small example on how to commit to a `Head` using blueprint transaction [here](/docs/blueprint_transaction.md)
+For more details refere to the [how to](./how-to/commit-blueprint) about committing to a `Head` using blueprint transaction.

 ## Generating transactions for the WebSocket API